bramstein/website/src/writing/web-font-anti-patterns-overusing.md

 ![](/assets/images/web-fonts-vs-lettering-de.png)
 <p class=caption>Overusing web fonts and aggressive subsetting is not a good combination.
 The characters `i`, `m`, and `W` are not in the original subset, but are required for a German translation.
 You’ll need to expand the subset for these characters, further inflating the font file size.</p>

+Finally, consider what happens when your web fonts fail to load.
+Most typefaces used for lettering have no good fall back options.
+Most “web safe” fonts do not contain OpenType features like swashes and discretionary ligatures that are often used for lettering.
+Not many of the web safe fonts are scripts, so at best your fonts will fall back to a completely unrelated script font.
+In the worst case it will fallback to a default serif or sans-serif, because some platforms (like Android) only come with a sans-serif, serif, and monospace typeface.

 Web fonts (and typefaces) are meant for body text and headlines.
 Text that can be selected, copied, and re-used.
 Lettering is usually a one-off thing for logos, illustrations, and art.
 It’s perfectly fine to do lettering in SVG.
 If you’re worried about accessibility (you should be!)
 SVG has [several good ways to increase accessibility](http://www.sitepoint.com/tips-accessible-svg/).

 <p class=info>This article is part one of an ongoing series on web font anti-patterns.
 Read the [introduction](web-font-anti-patterns.html),  [part 1](web-font-anti-patterns-overusing.html), [part 2](web-font-anti-patterns-inlining.html), and [part 3](web-font-anti-patterns-subsetting.html).</p>